 As the capital of one of the most progressive and exciting countries in the world, it’s no wonder Washington D.C. has provided us with some of our most forward thinking, adventurous and unique experiences.
 From the dinner table to the water, we believe these once in a lifetime experiences are a great place to spend your time in the city.

-José Andrés, named “Outstanding Chef” by the James Beard Foundation and “Hot Restaurateur” by Condé Nast Traveller, offers an innovative 27-course extravaganza of a meal, served at an über-exclusive six-stool bar.
+José Andrés, named “Outstanding Chef” by the James Beard Foundation and a “Hot Restaurateur” by Condé Nast Traveller, offers an innovative 25-30 course extravaganza of a meal, served for an über-exclusive twelve guests.
 The restaurant is situated in the Penn Quarter Neighbourhood, right in the heart of DC.
 This is avant-garde cooking at its best so you can expect the meal of a lifetime.
 Booking well in advance is, understandably, essential.

 Kidspy Overnight Mission

-The Spy Museum goes on lockdown, as a group of mini-elite recruits prepare to perfect their aliases and cover stories.
-Check in at ‘Border Patrol’ and take on a secret identity to gather intelligence with this overnight experience (for ages 9-13).
-Spykids will make and break secret codes, interrogate real spies, and hunt for a mole whist accompanying adults work on their own clandestine mission.
+The Spy Museum hosts interactive events throughout the year.
+The current mission involves as a group of mini-elite recruits perfecting their aliases and cover stories.
+Once you've checked in at ‘Border Patrol’ you're transported to Khandar to gather intelligence and crack the case in this immersive experience (for ages 12 upwards).
+Spykids will make and break secret codes, interrogate suspects, and evade capture.

 +1 202 EYE SPYU, www.spymuseum.org.

 See Washington DC in a new way with a Segway tour.
 City Segway Tours will set you up with a self-balancing personal transportation device and a knowledgeable guide – don’t worry, he or she will help you figure out how to work the Segway in addition to sharing fascinating titbits about the city.
-There are a variety of tour options to choose from – opt for a classic, like the three-hour National Mall Tour or two-hour Segway Experience, or go for a themed option like the Legends & Lore Tour, where you can learn about the darker side of DC.
+There are a variety of tour options to choose from – opt for a classic, like the three-hour National Mall Tour or two-hour Segway Experience, to learn about the vast history of DC.

 624 9th Street NW, +1 877 734 8687, www.citysegwaytours.com.